 Tim has a background in business and a passion for basketball.
 Toward the end of his tenure working at the college level for four years, Tim broke into the Twitter world in March 2017 under the pseudonym “Cranjis McBasketball,” and has since produced an abundance of written and video content, along with a podcast and many, many tweets.

 Tim’s role for his D1, Power 5 university expanded from operations to include opponent scouting and analytics, eventually leading to him orchestrating the team’s analytical operations.

-Since Tim’s graduation from grad school, he has consulted with AAU, high school, college, and even 2K Pro-AM teams and coaches on both setting up team analytics and bettering team Xs & Os to fit personnel and optimize efficiency.
+Since Tim’s graduation from grad school, he has consulted with AAU, high school, college, international, NBA, and even 2K Pro-AM teams and coaches on both setting up team analytics and bettering team Xs & Os to fit personnel and optimize efficiency.

 Tim’s has produced written work on Nylon Calculus, LakerFilmRoom, Forum Blue & Gold, and Real Ball Insiders.
 He previously co-hosted the Taking Charge with Cranjis McBasketball podcast to cover the Lakers from a scheme and analytical point of view, and now co-hosts the BBall Index podcast on a weekly basis.